diegoe/twsb-demo/README.md

   but a minified version is available for production use when run with `NODE_ENV=production` (see `dist` command in `(theme-root)/package.json`)
+* Also note that `dev:theme` uses `--poll` to watch for changes because `inotify` does not work correctly on NFS mounted files inside Docker

 If in doubt, you can see the commands in `(repo-root)/composer.json` and `(theme-root)/package.json`, their respective `script` sections